 Jaldapara is a paradise for bird watchers.
 It is one of the very few places in India, where the Bengal Florican can be sighted.
 The area is exceptionally rich in avifauna because of varied terrain, a mosaic of vegetation and rich insect life.
 More than 240 species of birds are found in a variety of habitats – grassland, water bodies, and woodland.

-The varied tree forests and rich shrub growth on the forest floor provide an ideal setting for many woodland birds, such as Green Pigeons, Hornbills, Barbets, Parakeets, Woodpeckers, Cuckoos, Orioles, Drongos, Babblers, Thrushes, etc. Brahminy ducks, Whistling Teals and Merganser are winter visitors.
+The varied tree forests and rich shrub growth on the forest floor provide an ideal setting for many woodland birds, such as Green Pigeons, Hornbills, Barbets, Parakeets, Woodpeckers, Cuckoos, Orioles, Drongos, Babblers, Thrushes, etc. Brahminy ducks, Whistling Teals and Mergansers are winter visitors.
 The most common birds are the large and little Cormorant, Shag, Darter, Egret, Pied Wagtail, River Lapwing, Moorhen, White Breasted Waterhen, etc.

 The hunters in Jaldapara are the Owls and Nightjars.
-Crested Serpent Eagle is a common raptorial bird.
+The crested Serpent Eagle is a common raptorial bird.
 The other main birds of prey are Pallas’s Fishing Eagle, Pied Harrier, Common Buzzard, Kestrel, Sparrow Hawk, etc. A variety of birds, typical of grassland and open country, can be seen from watchtowers viz.
 Doves, Bee-eaters, Rollers, Hoopoe, Shrikes, Larks, Hill Mynas, Bulbuls, Finches.
 The call of the Red jungle fowl is as common as the musical sound of crickets.
 Bengal Florican, Black Partridge, Shaheen Falcon, Great Pied Hornbills, Forest Eagle Owl, Large Green-billed Malkoha and White Rumped Vulture, Lesser Adjutant Stork are the endangered bird species found in the National Park.
 Some fortunate visitors can see the Peacock displaying its full array of feathers during the breeding season.

 Accommodation for the tourists visiting Jaldapara is arranged in the Madarihat tourist lodge and Holong tourist Bungalow.
 The Holong Bungalow is inside the forest and is preferred over Madarihat Bungalow which is on the forest fringe.
 Since the number of rooms in Holong is very limited, it mostly remains booked months in advance.
 A number of private hotels have also come up in the area around Jaldapara.